 The B Reactor was named a National Historic Mechanical Engineering Landmark by the American Society of Mechanical Engineers in 1976, was listed on the National Register of Historic Places in 1992, was designated a National Historic Civil Engineering Landmark in 1994, and became a National Historic Landmark in 2008.
 B Reactor has been open for annual public tours since 2009, and gets more than 10,000 visitors each year.
 The facility has been toured by guests from all 50 states and more than 80 countries worldwide.

 B Reactor tours are open to visitors of all ages and from around the world.
 Cameras are welcome.

-NORM 2018 Registrants will be shuttled over to the Manhattan Project National Historical Park’s Interim Visitor Center located at 2000 Logston Blvd, Richland WA from PNNL’s Discovery Hall, (Wednesday tour) and the 2 host hotels: Red Lion Hanford House and the Towne Place Suites (Shuttle schedule to be announced, but plan on leaving for the tour at 11:00 am on both Saturday and Wednesday).
+NORM 2018 Registrants will be shuttled over to the Manhattan Project National Historical Park’s Interim Visitor Center located at 2000 Logston Blvd, Richland WA from PNNL’s Discovery Hall, (Wednesday tour) and the 2 host hotels: Red Lion Hanford House and the Towne Place Suites (Shuttle schedule).
+Plan on leaving for the tour at 11:00 am on both Saturday and Wednesday.
 The actual tour lasts about 4 hours, including travel to and from the B Reactor, and begins with a short video and introduction at the Visitor Center.
 There are restrooms at the Visitor Center, at the B Reactor, and on the bus.